-The Cleveland Foundation Centennial Trail ties into the 85-mile historic Ohio and Erie Canal Towpath Trail.
-When the bridge is constructed, the Towpath Trail will become a 100-mile path from New Philadelphia, Ohio, to Lake Erie.
+KS Associates is the Prime Consultant for the Cleveland Metroparks pedestrian bridge to Wendy Park.
+When constructed, the bridge will complete the Cleveland Foundation Centennial Trail, which ties into the 85-mile historic Ohio and Erie Canal Towpath Trail, making the Towpath a 100-mile path from New Philadelphia, Ohio, to Lake Erie.

 KS Associates also provided surveying and 3D laser scanning services for the project.
 Laser scanning offered several advantages over conventional surveying by obtaining data without setting foot on active railroad property.
 In addition to improving safety, laser scanning eliminated the time-consuming and costly process of obtaining a railroad right-of-entry permit.
 Laser scanning also provided the design team with large amounts of detail about existing conditions, helping to accelerate the project schedule and enhance the design process.

-The project is underway.
+The project is under construction.